 Sometimes we take ourselves too seriously.
 At those times, we must go to the trampoline gym.
 And can we just say, these places are way underrated for fitness purposes?
 The key here is to keep it fun and not try to turn it into a workout.
 Simply jumping for the thrill of it will keep your entire body engaged and your heart rate high without you even thinking about it.
 The best part is, there’s no need to track or obsess over it—just have fun!

 Golf is the perfect low-intensity activity for active recovery days because it keeps the body active, gets you outside and brings a little fun to the table.
+Most people planning to play golf don’t know how to swing a golf club, so if you want to enjoy the benefits of a sport at its fullest, then you’ll have to play it the right way first.
 The key is to skip the cart and walk at least part of the course so you can log some extra steps and burn some calories while you’re out there.

 Go for a Swim